Beggarsticks (Bidens spp.) may look like flowers to choke on, but they are more edible and medicinal than they appear.

 Edible Uses of Beggarticks

 The young leaves and shoots of some beggarticks are edible raw (in moderation due to saponins) or cooked to reduce the saponins.
-That includes devil’s beggarticks (bidens frondosa).
-Although, Spanish needles (b. alba syn. b. pilosa) is the most popular bidens for cuisine.
+That includes devil’s beggarticks (Bidens frondosa).
+Although, Spanish needles (B. alba syn.
+B. pilosa) is the most popular Bidens for cuisine.
 As a potherb, it’s perhaps tastier and more pleasantly textured than spinach, and it doesn’t shrink to nothing when cooked.

-Its tangy flowers are edible too.
+The yellow tangy flowers are edible too.

 High in iodine.